thejoyoflife/CKAD-prep-minikube/5.service-and-neworking-20p/problem-01/solution.md

 ```
 - pod1 with label `tag=subtask1` in the `ch5p01-secured` should only be accessible from pods with label `tag=withinNS` within the same namespace  ---------------------->[doc01]
     - k apply -f netpol1.yml
+    - describe netpol netpol1 `always a good practice to check this for netpol resource`
     - k $tmp --labels=tag=withinNS -- wget -O- 10.244.205.229 -T 2`returns 2xx`
     - k $tmp -- wget -O- 10.244.205.229 -T 2 `returns wget: download timed out - same namespace but does not have the correct label`
     - $tmp --labels=tag=withinNS -n ch5p01-universe -- wget -O- 10.244.205.229 -T 2 `returns wget: download timed out - different namespace, having correct label does not matter`
 - pod2 with label `tag=subtask2` in the `ch5p01-secured` should only be accessible from pods with label `tag=outsideNS` from any namespace.
     - k apply -f netpol2.yml
+    - describe netpol netpol2 `always a good practice to check this for netpol resource`
     - k $tmp --labels=tag=outsideNS -- wget -O- 10.244.205.228 -T 2 `returns 2xx`
     - k $tmp -- wget -O- 10.244.205.228 -T 2 `returns wget: download timed out - same namespace but does not have the correct label`
     - k $tmp --labels=tag=outsideNS -n ch5p01-universe -- wget -O- 10.244.205.228 -T 2 `returns 2xx`